Biogas upgrading technologies are bringing RNG to the public and commercial transport industries.

 As the public pushes for more climate change action, governments and corporate enterprises around the world are implementing carbon-cutting solutions for their transport fleets.
 “It is difficult not to see a story about climate change and its effects in the media.
 Consumers are constantly put in front of this message and they will ultimately drive the decisions made at these levels,” Brad Douville, a 25-year veteran in the natural gas commercial vehicle industry, and president and CEO of Greenlane Renewables (TSXV:GRN), told the Investing News Network.
 “Sustainable, cleaner energy has become a major focus at both the government and the industry level.
 Environmental policy now plays a significant role in the economic policies of these institutions and will undoubtedly garner a greater role as demanded by the public.”

 Natural gas is considered a low-carbon emitting fuel compared to gasoline, releasing 15 to 20 percent less GHG.
 Governments and corporations are increasingly switching from conventional gasoline and diesel engines to natural gas engines to power their transport fleets.
 As a result, natural gas is playing a larger role in the global transport energy mix.
-Cooling natural gas to negative 162 degrees Celsius transforms it into LNG, reducing its volume so that it is easier and cheaper to transport to market.
-Global demand for LNG grew by 8.6 percent in 2016 and it is expected to be the only fossil fuel to experience growth beyond 2035.
+Cooling natural gas to negative 162 degrees celsius transforms it into LNG, reducing its volume so that it is easier and cheaper to transport to market.
+Global demand for LNG grew by 8.6 percent in 2016 and it is expected to be the only fossil fuel to experience growth beyond 2035, according to McKinsey.

 Biogas upgrading technologies unlocking clean energy